ky2710/javascript-allonge-six/myAllonge/markdown/main_3_collections.md

   4
   5
 ```
 We've gone with the full iterable here, a `TreeIterable(iterable)` returns an iterable that treats `iterable` as a tree.
-It works, but as we've just seen, a function that returns an iterable can often be written much more simply as a generator, rather than a function that returns an iterable object:[^but]
+It works, but as we've just seen, a function that returns an iterable can often be written much more simply as a generator, rather than a function that returns an iterable object:`1`

-[^but]: There are more complex cases where you want an iterable object, because you want to maintain state in properties or declare helper methods for the generator function, and so forth.
+>`1` There are more complex cases where you want an iterable object, because you want to maintain state in properties or declare helper methods for the generator function, and so forth.
 But if you can write it as a simple generator, write it as a simple generator.
 ```js
 function * tree (iterable) {
   for (const e of iterable) {